shortcuts/no-neck-pain.nvim/README.md

         left = true,
         -- if set to `false`, the `right` padding buffer won't be created. right = true,
+        -- if set to `true`, the side buffers will be named `no-neck-pain-left` and `no-neck-pain-right` respectively. showNames = false,
         -- the buffer options when creating the buffer options = {
             bo = {